shabanzd/debian_dependency_bazelizer/README.md

 ### Using the debian-dependency-bazelizer

-In order to use the `debian_dependency_bazelizer` as an interactive tool, and get to know its features, you will simply need to:
+In order to use the `debian_dependency_bazelizer`, please apply the following steps:

 * In the `MODULE.bazel`, add:
 ```